-ST25R3916 Documentation covers quick start steps, SPI wiring, ESP32 setup, performance notes, test workflow, and troubleshooting for the ELECHOUSE ST25R3916 NFC Reader Module.
+ST25R3916 Documentation covers quick start steps, SPI wiring, ESP32 setup, reading performance notes, protocol support, and troubleshooting for the ELECHOUSE ST25R3916 NFC Reader Module.

 Quick Start